Emberlynn-Loo/tp/docs/UserGuide.md

    3. UUID are 4-characters long
 2. A set of attributes
 3. A set of relationships
-To learn more about attributes and relationships, find their descriptions in [Table of Contents](#table-of-contents).
+To learn more about attributes and relationships, find their descriptions in [Relationships](#relationships).

 Have a look at this sample person card.
 Can you spot where each detail is located?
 ![Sample Person Card](images/PersonCard.png)

 --------------------------------------------------------------------------------------------------------------------

-## Features - Managing Attributes
+## Features

 ### Attributes